Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 In the ``piggy bank`` tutorial, you are going to build a simple smart contract modelling a piggy bank.
 It should allow any account to insert CCD and only the owner to smash it, taking all of the CCD inside.

-In ``wCCD`` tutorial, you are going to get familiar with the deployed wCCD token on testnet.
+In the ``wCCD`` tutorial, you are going to get familiar with the deployed wCCD token on testnet.
-You will write a basic front-end example that can read and write to the deployed wCCD smart contract on testnet.
+You are going to write a basic front-end example that can read and write to the deployed wCCD smart contract on testnet.

 .. toctree::
    :maxdepth: 1